leanprover-community/lean4-samples/SimpleMonads/readme.md

   modifyGet := StateT.modifyGet
 ```

-Tee `get` function can read the state, the `set` function updates it, and
+The `get` function can read the state, the `set` function updates it, and
 `modifyGet` does a read and an update.

 If your "context state" is a simple natural number - the count of the number of times divide